 Potential Value of Nectar Rewards

 Bottom Line: The Nectar Credit Card by American Express delivers an expected 1% rewards rate on all spending where Amex is accepted, except warehouse retailers.
-The Nectar card is the most valuable during the first year: the £25 annual fee is waived year 1 and you can earn a 20,000 Nectar point welcome bonus.
-This card is an Amex, so may not be accepted everywhere.
+The Nectar card is the most valuable during the first year when the £25 annual fee is waived and you can earn a 20,000 Nectar point welcome bonus.

 Other Nectar Card Features